oherik/personal-website-v3/README.md

 # Erik's personal website, v3

 This is the third iteration of my personal website.
-The previous versions have lacked a clear purpose and I haven't spent too much time maintaining the last one, so it was time for a change.
+The previous versions lacked a clear purpose and I haven't spent too much time maintaining the last one, so it was time for a change.

 ## Goal

-Create a really fast landing page for my personal website, and make it blazingly fast.
+Create a simple and stylish landing page for my personal website, and make it really fast.
 It should be easy to understand code-wise, and come with as few dependencies as possible.
 It's a "back to the roots" website, more or less.

 ## What this is